Noksa/ksniff-binaries/README.md

 # ksniff-binaries
-A repository to install latest ksniff kubectl plugin
+A repository to install latest ksniff kubectl plugin with some additions and fixes